Taking Care of Yourself

 Weight

-Ideal body mass index (BMI) is 18.5–24.9 kg/m2
+Ideal body mass index (BMI) is 18.5-24.9 kg/m2.

-Waist circumference not more than 40 inches for men and not more than 35 inches for women (Recommendations are lower for people of Asian descent: 37–39 inches for men and 31–35 inches for women.)
+Your waist circumference also helps determine whether you need to lose weight — all you need is an ordinary measuring tape.
+Ideal waist circumference is not more than 40 inches for men and not more than 35 inches for women.
+(Recommendations are lower for people of Asian descent: 37-39 inches for men and 31-35 inches for women.)

 Weight loss may help lower your blood pressure and improve both cholesterol and blood sugar.
-The tips and tools in this website can help you lose 5 to 10 pounds.
-Your waist circumference also helps determine whether you need to lose weight — all you need is an ordinary measuring tape.
+The tips and tools on this website can help you lose five to 10 pounds.

 Learn more about eating right and losing weight.